 Welcome To Hawthorne Hill Herbs

-Hawthorne Hill Herbs is a small farm and herbal apothecary located in the Kuyahoora Valley just a few miles south of the Adirondack Mountains of New York State.
+Hawthorne Hill Herbs is an herbal education and garden center located in the Kuyahoora Valley just a few miles south of the Adirondack Mountains of New York State.
 We are immersed in the lush, rolling foothills on the ancient flood plain of the West Canada Creek.
 This beautiful valley is home to a wild and diverse bioregion full to the brim with natures great bounty.

 The offerings here arise from many years of direct experience with the plants and their healing potential.
 At Hawthorne Hill Herbs we provide classes, workshops, outreach and resources based in the foundations of Traditional Western Herbalism with a strong focus on bioregionalism and permaculture.
 It is our mission to engage the methods of these systems to access the full potential of herbal medicine and what it has to offer the human community.
 It is our practice and philosophy to live in harmony with the natural ecological forces and patterns of the land in an effort to re-inhabit, re-localized and re-connect with a basic, more sustainable, resilient and mutual relationship with place, thereby establishing contact with an inherent sense of home and a our capacity for health on all levels.
 Plant based medicine was, at one time, the primary healthcare system of all people on Earth and it is our intention to facilitate the further and continued resurgence of this simple, highly accessible, yet profoundly empowering medicine tradition.
 Hawthorne Hill Herbs wholly supports local, sustainable business and agriculture.
 Our purpose focuses on, not just the health of the individual, but the health of the family, the community and the ecology of the entire region in which we live.